silverqx/TinyORM/docs/tinyorm-relationships.md

     #endif // ROLEUSER_H

-You have to pass a custom pivot type to the `AllRelations` template parameter pack on `BaseModel<Model, ...AllRelations>` so that the `BaseModel` knows how to generate a `std::variant`, which holds all the relations and also you have to add a new mapping from the relation name to the custom pivot model type-id, this is  described in more detail in the [Common Rules](#common-rules):
+You have to pass a custom pivot type to the `AllRelations` template parameter pack on `Model<Derived, AllRelations...>` so that the `Model` knows how to generate a `std::variant`, which holds all the relations and also you have to add a new mapping from the relation name to the custom pivot model type-id, this is  described in more detail in the [Common Rules](#common-rules):

     #ifndef ROLE_H
     #define ROLE_H